PurpleAvatar/multiscale_biological_modeling/_pages/coronavirus/tutorial_homology.md

 <img src="../_pages/coronavirus/files/HomologyTutorial/Galaxy1.png">

 Enter a job name, i.e. SARS-CoV-2 RBD.
 Enter an email address and then copy and paste the sequence into the *SEQUENCE* box.
-Finally, click submit.
+Finally, click *Submit* to submit the job request.

 <img src="../_pages/coronavirus/files/HomologyTutorial/Galaxy2.png">